 Oracle ACFS is tightly coupled with Oracle Clusterware technology, participating directly in Clusterware cluster membership state transitions and in Oracle Clusterware resource-based high availability (HA) management.
 In addition, Oracle installation, configuration, verification, and management tools have been updated to support Oracle ACFS.

 Oracle ACFS can be accessed and managed using native operating system file system tools and standard application programming interfaces (APIs).
 Oracle ACFS can also be managed with Oracle ASM Configuration Assistant.
 Oracle ACFS can be accessed using industry standard Network Attached Storage (NAS) File Access Protocols: Network File System (NFS) and Common Internet File System (CIFS).
-However, CIFS clients on Windows cannot use ACLs when interfacing with Oracle ACFS Linux, Solaris, or AIX servers, but can use ACLs with Oracle ACFS on Windows.

 In addition to sharing file data, Oracle ACFS provides additional storage management services including support for the Oracle Grid Infrastructure clusterwide mount registry, dynamic online file system resizing, and multiple space efficient snapshots for each file system.